yasmeen-alharbi/TruffleTalk/README.md

 # TruffleTalk
-Good source to start: https://medium.com/@ganiilhamirsyadi/dockerize-react-native-expo-app-152c1e65e76c

-To run the project, navigate to the directory and run one of the following npm commands.
+To start the fronted React Native app, run these commands:

+- `cd react_native_app`
-- cd react_native_app
+- `npm start`

+To start the backend Laravel API, install these dependencies:
+- PHP version 8.1 or higher
+- Composer version 2.2.0 or higher

+Then run these commands:
-- npm start
+- `cd laravel-api`
+- `php artisan serve`

 # you can open iOS, Android, or web from here, or run them directly with the commands below.
 - npm run android
 - npm run ios